Department: College of Arts and Sciences (Faculty Pool)

 Brief Summary of Work for this position:

-The College of Arts and Sciences is seeking temporary/part time faculty, for Summer and/or Fall 2022, with the ability to teach in one or more of the following Social Sciences' departments and disciplines:
+The College of Arts and Sciences invites applications for Postdoctoral Scholars with the ability to research in one or more of the following Sciences departments and disciplines:

 Minimum Education and Experience Requirements:

 Ph.D. or equivalent doctorate in one of the science fields listed above and conferred before the appointment start date but no more than five (5) years prior to the appointment start date.

 The College of Arts and Sciences is UNCW's largest academic unit, employing 450 full-time and 150 part-time faculty members and awarding approximately two-thirds of the university's academic credits.
 Ours is a comprehensive arts & sciences college comprising the arts, the humanities, the mathematical and natural sciences, and the social and behavioral sciences.